CCTV and condition assessment: PACP-style observations, coding mindset, and follow-up actions

 CCTV as decision-quality evidence

-Closed-circuit television (CCTV) inspection is one of the main tools for documenting the inside condition of gravity sewers.
-NASSCO's Pipeline Assessment Certification Program (PACP) provides a common coding language for pipeline condition observations.
-You do not need to memorize every PACP code for a basic operator exam, but you should understand the coding mindset: consistent observations, consistent severity, and clear follow-up.
+Closed-circuit television (CCTV) inspection is the main tool for documenting the inside condition of gravity sewers.
+The National Association of Sewer Service Companies (NASSCO) Pipeline Assessment Certification Program (PACP) provides a common coding language.
+A basic operator exam will not ask you to memorize every code, but you should understand the mindset: consistent observations, a consistent 1-5 severity grade, and clear follow-up.

 A good inspection begins before the camera enters the pipe.
-The crew verifies the upstream and downstream structure IDs, pipe size, material, inspection direction, flow level, weather, cleaning status, and whether the camera footage counter is accurate.
-During the run, observations are tied to distance and clock position.
-A crack at 12 o'clock has a different implication than abrasion at the invert.
+The crew verifies the upstream and downstream structure IDs, pipe size, material, inspection direction, flow level, weather, cleaning status, and that the footage counter is zeroed and accurate.
+During the run, observations are tied to distance and clock position: a crack at the 12 o'clock crown carries a different implication than abrasion at the 6 o'clock invert.

 Structural versus O&M observations